uwcmg/CMG_seqr/README.md

 you will not have vol6 access

-## On windows using UW's Husky OnNet service (re-branded F5 Big-IP Edge VPN client).
+## UW's Husky OnNet service on Windows (re-branded F5 Big-IP Edge VPN client).

 https://itconnect.uw.edu/connect/uw-networks/about-husky-onnet/